 The significance of the details of the design of the US constitution should not be overlooked, in spite of the merits that the basic design seems to have.
-As Colomer (2008) mentions, some elements of the American system have been copied in the constitutions of other (mainly Latin American) countries.
+As Colomer (2008) mentions, some elements of Corruption and the Constitution 43 the American system have been copied in the constitutions of other (mainly Latin American) countries.
 Failing to organize these elements in a well functioning entity and failing to copy a number of essential elements, these countries ended up with political systems that were unable to replicate the successes of the US system.